“In order for connection to happen, we have to allow ourselves to be seen—really seen.” - Brené Brown

 Diviya promotes behavioural transformation by encouraging a changed outlook and the adoption of new attitudes and feelings.
 She works with clients to understand the patterns of their thoughts, behaviours, emotions, and how these can shape their experience in life, while training them to create distance with their experience, so they can develop tools to be their own therapist.
 Sometimes, this involves unlearning lessons.
 Other times, the goal will be to accept and embrace your journey, while moving toward a values-based lifestyle.
 She will provide a safe space for you and use evidence-based therapeutic interventions that will address your needs.

-Watch a short video of me as I share some of my perspective:
+Watch a short video of me as I share some of my perspective on culture:

 You need a 10-digit status number to obtain the free counselling under the NIHB program.